TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ApiOverview/Internationalization/TranslationServer/Crowdin/Faq.rst

 #. **Fetch translations**
    Download the translations you need.
-The given example will download the german translations of the extension *powermail*:
+The given example will download the German translations of the extension *powermail*:
    `wget 'https://extensions.typo3.org/fileadmin/ter/p/o/powermail-l10n/powermail-l10n-de.zip'`

 #. **Open and Cleanup**